MicrosoftDocs/memdocs/sccm/comanage/quickstart-remote-actions.md

 - Restart a device
 - Review device inventory
 - Remotely control a device
-- Wipe out pre-installed OEM apps with a fresh start reboot
+- Wipe out pre-installed OEM apps with a Fresh Start reboot
 - Do a factory reset on any Windows 10 device

 These functions are an important and simple way to protect corporate data stored on these devices, whether in e-mail or OneDrive.